The short answer: Immediately. That is, if you want to buy a home at some point in the next year, or any time thereafter.

 Does this mean each and every day is going to be consumed with home shopping?
 No, not at all.
 In fact, there might be days or weeks at a time during that span when nothing is brewing.

-Your particular market could lie dormant if no new listings appear that fit within your specific parameters.
+Your desired market could lie dormant if no new listings appear that fit within your specific parameters.

 Of course, this is technically part of the process too.
 Waiting.
 And keeping an eye on things even when nothing is happening.